Collecting Vintage Glass Bottles

 Antique Bottle Guide for Prices and Identification

 Don't you love the colors in these antiques!
-Some are blue, others green or aqua, there's brown and clear glass bottles.
+Some are blue, others green or aqua, there are brown and clear glass bottles.

 Looking at auctions where collectors and dealers have bottles for sale gives you an idea of what to look for.
+You start to learn what makes certain ones more valuable than others.
 Train your eye and pick up knowledge by browsing on eBay.

 Colors of vintage glass bottles - What the color tells you about an old bottle